- if FFmpeg is disabled or not installed, indexing and importing videos is not possible because still images cannot be created

-OGV, VP8, VP9, AV1, WebM and HEVC videos will be streamed directly in case they are supported by your browser and if they do not exceed the configured bitrate limit.
-Otherwise those formats will be transcoded as well.
+- OGV, VP8, VP9, AV1, WebM, and HEVC videos will be streamed directly if they are supported by your browser and do not exceed the configured bitrate limit

-For a list of codecs ffmpeg supports, run this command in a terminal:
+You can view a list of codecs that FFmpeg supports by executing this command in a terminal:

 - Not all video and audio formats can be played with every browser.
 For example, AAC - the default audio codec for MPEG-4 AVC / H.264 - is supported natively in Chrome, Safari, and Edge, while it is only optionally supported by the OS in Firefox and Opera.